Strategoose/gva_publication/README.md

 jupyter notebook

 ## Notes
 The raw data is provided in £m's and the cleaned output data is also given in £m's to preserve as much numerical precision as possible.
+For example, this is necessary for testing against excel publications, as converting to actual values then back to millions for testing looses too much precision and tests do not pass.

 ## Other points